ColibrITD-SAS/mpqp/docs/getting-started.rst

   `AWS console <https://console.aws.amazon.com/console/home?nc2=h_ct&src=header-signin>`_.
   In the console go to the ``IAM service``, in the ``Users`` tab, click on your username, in the ``Security credential`` tab, you'll find an ``Access keys`` section.
-In this section, you can create a new access key for MPQP, you should save it because you will not be able to get back your secret latter on.
+In this section, you can create a new access key for ``MPQP``, you should save it because you will not be able to get back your secret latter on.
   This will give you your key and your secret, but for the configuration you also need a region (for example ``us-east-1``).
 In short, one would need:

   + ``AWS Access Key ID``,
   + ``AWS Secret Access Key`` and